opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 Registrar’s discretion

-(4) <span id="Sub-para_4"></span>Unless otherwise approved by the Registrar, payment of Court fees collected over-the-counter must be made by electronic means.
+(4) Unless otherwise approved by the Registrar, payment of Court fees collected over-the-counter must be made by electronic means.
 The Registrar may, in any case, waive the requirement for the payment to be effected by electronic means, on such terms and conditions as he or she deems fit.

 ## 29A.
 Publication of and reports and comments on Court cases